John-Cyb3r/cyb3r-robbing/README.md

 # Credits

-**A Huge thank you to the following persons for their incredible contributions:**
+**A Huge thank you to the following people for their incredible contributions:**
 - Thank you to [Kaiser-Fahim](https://github.com/KaiserFahim) for helping me find and fix bugs
 - Thank you to [G H 0 S T](https://github.com/NoT-Gh0sT) for helping me find and fix bugs